LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Local pin.db updated to the 2024 version from "Wps Wpa Tester" (includes 2000 new pins).
 - Update some libraries.
 - Added more buttons for logging out of your account
+- After checking via 3wifi, there is a check using the local database.
+  - Added a switch to disable searching in local database after 3wifi

 ## Fixed Issues:
 - Getting online vendor information from wpsfinder.